 On the other side of the Town Square is Tony’s Town Square Restaurant.
 This restaurant was the very first table service restaurant that we ate at when we arrived at Coronado Springs in 2007.
 The restaurant is themed with a “Lady and the Tramp” decor, with a nice fountain statue of the couple in the restaurant.
 The food is Italian, and was delicious.
 I’ve heard that it isn’t quite as good as it was then, but I would still try it out at least once!

 Of course, the main attraction of Main Street, U.S.A. in my opinion is the Walt Disney World® Railroad.
 Where else but the Magic Kingdom can you hop on a real working train to travel around the park?
 The railroad takes you on a trip around the Magic Kingdom.
-You can stop and get off at any of the stops, which, in addition to the Main Street, U.S.A. stop, includes Frontierland and Mickey’s Toontown Fair.
+You can stop and get off at any of the stops, which, in addition to the Main Street, U.S.A. stop, includes Frontierland and Fantasyland (the stop is near where the old Toontown Fair section of the Magic Kingdom used to be).

 Before we head down Main Street, U.S.A., though, make sure you take time out of your visit to take a look at one of the two iconic statues that grace the Magic Kingdom.
 The one at the beginning of Main Street, U.S.A. is the statue of Roy O. Disney and Minnie Mouse, enjoying a pleasant day and having a wonderful conversation.

-Continuing down Main Street, U.S.A., you come to one of my favorite places to eat: the Main Street Bakery.
+Continuing down Main Street, U.S.A., you come to what used to be one of my favorite places to eat: the Main Street Bakery.
+It is now a Starbucks, so I don’t eat here as often.
 If you aren’t hungry, don’t worry.
 Just walk by the building, or better yet, stop for a minute and just smell the delicious smells coming from the bakery!
 It becomes clearly evident that they have chefs that attended pastry schools!
 It doesn’t get any better than that, except for actually eating the food!
 The nice thing about it is that most of the foods that you can get there are available as a snack credit on the Disney Dining Plan, including one of Sophie’s all time favorite meals: PB&J.

 On the other side of Main Street, U.S.A. and just up a little bit is Casey’s Corner.
 Casey’s is a quick, fun place to eat.
-The location is designed after America’s Pastime — baseball — and when you order and pick up your food, you are able to seat in the special bleachers and watch old time cartoons.
+The location is designed after America’s Pastime, which we all know is baseball.
 Casey’s serves a variety of foods you would find at the ball park — hot dogs, corn dogs, chicken fingers, etc., and it is good food for a low price.

 Outside of Casey’s is something else that, if waited on, can be quite a treat.
 Outside is a special white upright piano, and from time to time, you can listen to the great music generated by one of the special Disney Cast Members.
 It is upbeat music, designed to put a smile on your face, and take you to a time you thought you had forgotten.
 If you have the patience, wait it out or ask for times on when the piano player will be appearing outside Casey’s!
 You’ll be glad you did!